NewNet Secure Transactions: Japan's IT Engineering Company DS Technologies of DSK Group Selects NewNet's First in Industry 'STC' Application for their Payment Services Rollout

 About DS Technologies Inc.

 DS Technologies Inc. provides technical support and development, specializing in the area of LegalTech and Payment, wherein the company provides a foremost approach to customers by promoting quality, progress management and required skills unique to industry experience and work closely with business partners.
-DS Technologies also engages in the BNPL business.
-The customers who can shop at online merchants and pay later at about 65,000 convenience stores, 24,000 branches of Japan Post Bank and Post offices nationwide, or by reading the Bar-Code on the smart phone apps.
+DS Technologies also engages in the BNPL business. https://www.ds-tech.co.jp/eng/